cwuu/11-767/labs/lab3-benchmarking.md

 2. Any difficulties you encountered here?
 Why or why not?
 <br><b>Answer: </b>Yes.
 As the jetson nano 2GB does not have the INA3221, we cannot use jtop/sysfs nodes to read the power consumption of the jetson.
 Therefore we cannot provide the energy consumption for this device.

 3. Result
 <br><b>Answer:</b> N.A.as mentioned above.

 5: Discussion
 ----
 1. Analyze the results.
 Do they support your hypotheses?
 Why or why not?
 <br><b>Answer:</b> (Can only comment on the latency due to the limitation of Jetson Nano 2GB) Yes.
 It is because the latency has a relationship with the number of parameters of the models.
 If a model has more parameters, it means that it requires more computations.
 Therefore, more time is needed to finish the computation.
-It then increases latency.
+It then increases latency. <br>
+The logic mentioned above also applies to input size and batch size.

 5: Extra
 ----